Multiverse (Marvel Cinematic Universe): Doctor Strange in the Multiverse of Madness (2022)

 Also appearing in the film is a version of Strange who has been corrupted by the Darkhold and has a third eye.
 The main MCU reality is designated Earth-616 by an alternate version of Christine Palmer from Earth-838, a scientist working for the Baxter Foundation.
 According to actress Rachel McAdams, Palmer's role as a "multiversal expert" allowed her to have more action sequences than in the first film, and her interactions with Earth-616's Strange helped resolve the love story between him and Earth-616's Palmer.
-Early versions of the film had featured another alternate version of Palmer as well as Earth-838 versions of Nicodemus West and Hope van Dyne / Wasp, but these were cut.
+Early versions of the film had featured another alternate version of Palmer as well as Earth-838 versions of Michael Stuhlbarg's Nicodemus West and Evangeline Lilly's Hope van Dyne / Wasp, but these were cut.
+The alternate version of Palmer cut from the film came from an alternate universe where she fought off against ghosts and demons, but director Sam Raimi was forced to remove the sequence during reshoots.
 Tom Hiddleston was reported to return as Loki, but was absent from the final film.
 The film introduces several multiverse-related concepts to the MCU.
 Early on in the film, dreams are revealed to be visions of one's alternate counterparts in the multiverse.
 Maximoff and Strange later engage in "dreamwalking", a "mentally [and] physically exhausting spell" in which one possesses one's multiversal counterpart using the Darkhold.
 Additionally, "incursions" are established as universe-ending events that occur when one leaves a large footprint in an alternate reality, causing the connection between both universes to destabilize and resulting in the destruction of one or both of the universes.